tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 # Test Vectors

-The following is a PEM encoded certificate supporting delegated credentials
+The following is a PEM encoded certificate supporting delegated credentials.

 ~~~~~~~
 -----BEGIN CERTIFICATE-----